-Strategic Information Resources was founded in 2002, as a credit reporting agency (known to you as a "reseller" in Fair Credit Reporting Act ("FCRA") terms, servicing the consumer reporting needs of mortgage lenders, property managers, and employers.
+Ardor Agency, LLC was founded in 2002, as a credit reporting agency (known to you as a "reseller" in Fair Credit Reporting Act ("FCRA") terms, servicing the consumer reporting needs of employers.
+We are a local Midwest company that provides service nationwide to our clients.
 My company is very similar to the respondents' companies referenced above.

-As a "reseller" of consumer reports, we obtain reports from the three nationwide consumer reporting agencies and create combined, or "tri-merge", and other specialty hybrid consumer reports for specific mortgage lending, property leasing and employment screening needs.
+As a "reseller" of consumer reports, we obtain reports from the three nationwide consumer reporting agencies and create combined, or "tri-merge", and other specialty hybrid consumer reports for specific employment screening needs.